Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Trends and Open Problems

 \subsection{Defining Model Usage and Disclosure Policies}

-Undisclosed usage of AI-generated text content is likely to continue to increase, particularly as NLG models are deployed in user-friendly tools such as Jasper \cite{jasper} designed to assist with producing articles and social media content.
+Undisclosed usage of AI-generated text content is likely to continue to increase, particularly as NLG models are deployed in user-friendly tools such as ChatGPT \cite{openai_2022}, and purpose-built offerings like Jasper \cite{jasper} designed to assist with producing articles and social media content.
 Increased usage of such tools for generating targeted content may result in situations where individuals online are interacting heavily with content predominantly generated by AI models.

-This is cause for concern not just due to the erosion of trustworthy AI principles by not disclosing usage of AI models to humans interacting with the content \cite{doi/10.2759/346720}, but also of additional ethical concern as NLG models have been found to magnify algorithmic biases found in the content they were trained upon \cite{solaiman2019release}.
+This is cause for concern not just due to the erosion of trustworthy AI principles by not disclosing the usage of AI to a human audience \cite{doi/10.2759/346720}, but also poses additional ethical problems as NLG models have been found to magnify biases present in training data \cite{solaiman2019release}.
 Digital content farms may begin publishing large amounts of predominantly AI-generated text content (articles, blogs, posts, tweets, etc.) and targeting this content towards the audience most likely to engage with it.
 Without oversight, this would include highly optimized content that caters to an audience's worst biases and fears --- likely a profitable strategy, as anger and anxiety have a strong link with online virality \cite{berger2012makes}.
 Moderation strategies for AI-generated content may include limitations to its use, or notifying readers that they are engaging with AI-generated content to allow them to reconsider how much trust they place in what they are reading.